 There are few areas of medicine where practice within robust and clear ethical boundaries is as important as in child health.
 The College therefore takes seriously its responsibility for ethics training and standard setting in paediatrics.

-The College has set up an Ethics and the Law Advisory Committee (ELAC) to lead:
+Ethics and the Law Advisory Committee (ELAC)

 - interpreting the principles of ethics as they underpin day-to-day medical practice

 - advising on how ethics of paediatric medicine interface with common and statute law